CHODEUS/orpheusmorebetter/README.md

 Docker container for [orpheusmorebetter](https://github.com/CHODEUS/orpheusmorebetter) - automatic transcode uploader for Orpheus.

-This is a Docker implementation of the orpheusmorebetter script.
+This is a vibe coded docker implementation of the orpheusmorebetter script.
+It was built for personal use but feel free to use it at your own risk.

 ## Features